hoangduytran/blender-manual/manual/editors/dope_sheet/modes/action.rst

 .. _dopesheet-action-action:

 Action
    A :ref:`data-block menu <ui-data-block>` that lets you change -- or clear -- the object's active action.

+.. _bpy.types.ActionSlot.name_display:
+.. _bpy.ops.anim.slot_new_for_id:
+.. _bpy.ops.anim.slot_unassign_from_id:

+Slot Display Name
+   Name of the slot, for display in the user interface.
+   This name combined with the slot's data-block type is unique within its Action.